Motivic construction of cohomological invariants: Introduction

 \subsection{Cohomological invariants}

-The study of cohomological invariants was initiated by J.-P.~Serre in the 90'ies.
-Serre conjectured the existence of an invariant in $H^3(k,\qq/\zz(2))$ of $G$-torsors, where $G$ is a simply-connected semisimple algebraic group over a field $k$.
+The study of cohomological invariants was initiated by J-P.~Serre in the 90'ies.
+Serre conjectured the existence of an invariant in $H_{et}^3(k,\qq/\zz(2))$ of $G$-torsors, where $G$ is a simply connected simple algebraic group over a field $k$.
 This invariant was constructed by M.~Rost and is now called the {\it Rost invariant} of $G$ (see \cite[31.B and pp.~448--449]{Inv}).

 Nowadays there exist numerous constructions and estimations of cohomological invariants for different classes of algebraic objects (see e.g. \cite{GMS}).
 Nevertheless, the most constructions of cohomological invariants rely on a specific construction of the object under consideration.
 Unfortunately, for many groups, like $\E_8$, there is no classification and no general construction so far.